mspncp/gosu-wiki/Ruby-Tutorial.md

 window.show
 ```

-The constructor initializes the `Gosu::Window` base class.
-The parameters shown here create a 640x480 pixels large window.
+The constructor initializes the `Gosu::Window` base class to create a 640x480 pixels large window.
 It also sets the caption of the window, which is displayed in its title bar.
 You can create a fullscreen window by passing `:fullscreen => true` after the width and height.

-`update()` and `draw()` are overrides of `Gosu::Window`'s methods. `update()` is called 60 times per second (by default) and should contain the main game logic: move objects, handle collisions, etc.
+`update()` and `draw()` are overrides of methods defined by `Gosu::Window`. `update()` is called 60 times per second by default, and should contain the main game logic, such as moving objects around, or testing for collisions.

-`draw()` is called afterwards and whenever the window needs redrawing for other reasons, and may also be skipped every other time if the FPS go too low.
-It should contain the code to redraw the whole screen, but no updates to the game's state.
+`draw()` is usually called 60 times per second, but may be skipped for performance reasons.
+It should contain code to redraw the whole scene, but no game logic.

 Then follows the main program.
 We create a window and call its `show()` method, which does not return until the window has been closed by the user or by calling `close()`.
+This is the *main loop* of the game.

 A diagram of the main loop is shown on the [[Window Main Loop]] page.